 Her we list 7 Social Benefits of Physical Activity.
 We all know how important physical activities are for our body to stay fit.
 While exercise is essential for most people to stay fit, some people consider it pointless.
-For instance, when you have a larger figure, you may consider physical activities to get back in shape.
+For instance, if you have a larger figure, you may consider physical activities to get back in shape.
 However, when you have a slim figure, working out and being a part of such physical activities may seem pointless for people of any age.

 But wait!
 That doesn’t really mean that it’s true and there is no benefit of physical activity for people that are slim and appear healthy.
 Besides, there are plenty of social benefits of physical activities for people of all ages.
 Now if you’re finding a reason apart from body fitness to continue physical activities, let‘s explore them below.
 After all, the social benefits of physical activities are countless.
 To help you get started, let’s explore 7 social benefits of physical activities.